Are you curious about the pollinators that visit your garden and want to know how you can help?

-There is so much that we can do in our own yards for the native bees, the butterflies, moths, flies, wasps, birds, and more which are responsible for our flowers and food!
+There is so much that we can do in our own yards for our native bees, the butterflies, moths, flies, wasps, birds, and many more that are responsible for our flowers and food!

 The National Environmental Education Foundation “NEEF” says it well here: “About 75% of all plants, including those in our yards, gardens, and parks, depend on pollinators.
 Home gardens in urban, suburban, and rural areas play an important role in providing habitat for pollinators and protecting them from threats.”
 Visit NEEF, for more info: www.neefusa.org/nature/land/protecting-pollinators

 So, to help ensure that they make it through the winter in our very own gardens….here are 5 tips to help lead you in the right direction.

 The most important thing you can do today is to stop using any type of synthetic pesticide or chemical in or around your garden!
 This goes for the organic ones as well!

 Because once you start trying to kill off pests with toxins you knock everything off balance in your garden by having killed the beneficial bugs.
 And when this happens you will find yourself in a vicious cycle of using…herbicides, insecticides, or fungicides…or what have you.
 Because there will be no Good Bugs to keep the bad ones in check.

 The use of these chemicals strips your soil of its nutrients (kills every little thing below the surface that is responsible for healthy soil), so now you find yourself needing to add organic or synthetic fertilizers to boost the soil back up…but this is only a temporary fix.